 - Car-friendly roads play a large part, too.
 Southern Cali was built for and around the auto.
 It is no wonder that a large number of freeways and wide roads would encourage such pursuits.
 The asphalt jungle allows for a unique situation here rather than the back roads of Colorado.

 - A different approach to law enforcement also plays a role.
-The LAPD has a separate manual than the NYPD.
-Besides, such chases would be difficult on the crowded streets of another city.
+The LAPD has a separate manual from the NYPD.
+Besides, such chases would be harrowing on the crowded streets of another city.
 Here in L.A., it almost seems natural.

 L.A.
 High-Speed Police Pursuits - A Complicated Situation.

 The problem with high-speed police chases is that innocent people tend to be placed at risk as police cruisers in hot pursuit chase absconding perpetrators.
-And the job of the police is to balance the public safety of a menace to society being free to wreak havoc, over causing death or injury to innocence during an attempted apprehension.
+The police's job is to balance the public safety of a menace to society being free to wreak havoc, over causing death or injury to innocence during an attempted apprehension.
 And the danger in many cases is fatal, especially to joggers, bystanders, and fellow motorists.
 Many car accident lawyers end up suing the police, which is not an easy effort.

-I am Michael Ehline.
-I am a car accident lawyer with offices in Los Angeles.
-And I have additional meeting locations up and down the State of California.
-I am an expert in accident reconstruction and biomechanics from a legal perspective.
-I also am an expert in the use of force and have a background as a firearms instructor and small arms expert.
-I am a former U.S. Marine, and I have been in martial arts, including Judo, Okinawan Karate, Brazilian Jiu-Jitsu, Muay Thai, and American boxing.
+I am Michael Ehline, an expert in accident reconstruction and biomechanics from a legal perspective.
+I also am an expert in using force and have a background as a firearms instructor and small arms expert and a former U.S. Marine with training in martial arts, including Judo, Okinawan Karate, Brazilian Jiu-Jitsu, Muay Thai, and American boxing.

-I have litigated and won many cases against the police for civil rights violations, as well as in defense of the Second Amendment.
-I have included the below valuable information about the car chase fatalities to help people understand the risks we face as citizens, what can be done, and who to sue when someone you love is killed in a high-speed police chase accident.
+I have litigated and won many cases against the police for civil rights violations and defense of the Second Amendment.
+I have included the below valuable information about the car chase fatalities to help people understand the risks we face as citizens, remedies, and who to sue when someone you love is killed in a high-speed police chase accident.